ulex/ZenSharp/README.md

 You can install directly into ReSharper 8.2 or 9.0 via the Extension Manager in the ReSharper menu.
 (8.2 support removed, but binary version still available in R# gallery)

-Predifined templates
+Predefined templates
 ---
-ZenSharp shipped with a lot of standart templates.
+ZenSharp shipped with a lot of standard templates.

 `$END$` means cursor position after expand template by pressing Tab.